clanbrassil/translations-documentation/README.md

 ### Remaining Work

 - Some messages, such as popup titles and notifications, still need to be added to this list.
-- Additional content may be included as development progresses.
+- Additional content will be added as development progresses.

 ### Reference Materials

 To track the progress of translations and compare with existing work:
-1. Cross-reference this list with Clemence's document
+1. Cross-reference this list with Clemence's document to check off what has been completed
-2. Compare against the live Trax application
+2. Compare against the live Trax application to ensure consistency with the documentation
-3. Use the dedicated Trax account that Adam will set up for Clemence
+3. I beleive Adam will set up a Trax account for Clemence to use as a reference

-This guide serves as a solid foundation for managing and implementing static translations in the Trax application.
-It will be regularly updated to ensure accuracy and completeness.
+I think that's is a good starting point!

 ## Translations